HallaSurvivor/Blog/_posts/2024-07-03-topological-topos-2-algebras.md

 ---
 layout: post
-title: Topological Topos 2 -- Topological Algebras
+title: Life in Johnstone's Topological Topos 2 -- Topological Algebras
 tags:
   - life-in-the-topological-topos
 ---

-In the first post, we introduced Johnstone's topological topos $\mathcal{T}$ and talked about what its objects look like.
+In the [first post][5], we introduced Johnstone's topological topos $\mathcal{T}$ and talked about what its objects look like.
 We showed how the interpretation of type theory in $\mathcal{T}$ gives us an "intrinsic topology" on any type we construct.
 We also alluded to the fact that, by working in $\mathcal{T}$